-Judge Virginia Carlton has served as a Judge on the Mississippi Court of Appeals since January of 2007.
-She is currently a Presiding Judge, and she is currently serving in her second term on the court.
-Judge Carlton participates in approximately 450 cases a year and authors approximately 40-50 majority opinions a year, in addition to numerous separate opinions.
-The Court also determines approximately 1700 motions a year.
+Presiding Judge Carlton has served as a Judge on the Mississippi Court of Appeals since January of 2007.
+Judge Carlton became a Presiding Judge of the Court of Appeals on February 1, 2019, and she is currently serving in her second term on the court.
+Judge Carlton participates in over 400 cases a year and authors approximately 40-50 majority opinions a year, in addition to numerous separate opinions.
+The Court also determines approximately 1500 motions a year.

-As an Army JAG officer, Judge Carlton served the Army in a variety of legal positions over the years including prosecutor, defense counsel, deputy staff judge advocate, staff judge advocate, and Special Assistant U.S. Attorney for the Army in Hawaii.
+As an Army JAG officer, Judge Carlton served the Army in a Variety of legal positions over the years including prosecutor, defense counsel, deputy staff judge advocate, staff judge advocate, and Special Assistant U.S. Attorney for the Army in Hawaii.
 She was merit selected to serve as a military trial judge in the USAR.
 She was subsequently selected to serve as an associate USAR military appellate judge on the U.S. Army Court of Criminal Appeals, where she participated in approximately 90 cases and served as lead judge in 40 cases.
-Carlton’s 24 years of total military service is unique in that it includes active, reserve and National Guard duty.
+Carlton’s 24 ½ years of total military service is unique in that it includes active duty, USAR reserve duty, and National Guard duty.

-Upon retirement from the military in February 2015, Judge Carlton held the rank of Colonel and had served over 24 years.
-Colonel Carlton was awarded the following military awards and medals: Legion of Merit; Meritorious Service Medal (7th Award); Army Commendation Medal (4th Award); Army Reserve Component’s Achievement Medal (3rd Award); National Defense Service Medal; Global War on Terrorism Service Medal; Army Service Ribbon; Overseas Service Ribbon (1); and Armed Forces Reserve Medal (with M Device and with 10 year device).
+Upon retirement from the military in February 2015, Judge Carlton held the rank of Colonel.
+Carlton was awarded the following military awards and medals: Legion of Merit; Meritorious Service Medal (7th Award); Army Commendation Medal (4th Award); Army Reserve Component’s Achievement Medal (3rd Award); National Defense Service Medal; Global War on Terrorism Service Medal; Army Service Ribbon; Overseas Service Ribbon (1); and Armed Forces Reserve Medal (with M Device and with 10 year service device).
 She was also awarded a foreign badge, the German Sports Medal, during her tour of duty in Germany.
-Upon her retirement, she was also awarded the Magnolia Cross by the Governor of Mississippi.
+Additionally, she was awarded the Mississippi National Guard Magnolia Cross by Mississippi Governor Phil Bryant.

-Judge Carlton is admitted to practice in Mississippi and before the U.S. Supreme Court, the Army Court of Criminal Appeals, and the U.S. Court of Appeals for the Armed Forces.
-She is a member of the Mississippi and American Bar Association.
-In 2012, she was honored by being selected as a fellow of the Mississippi Bar Association.
-In 2010, she was named one of the top 50 women in business by the Mississippi Business Journal, and in 2013, as a woman of the year by the Mississippi Commission for the Status of Women for her military service.
-When serving as a State Representative, Judge Carlton was named Outstanding Legislator for Juvenile Justice and the Mississippi Association of Adult & Community Education named her “2004-2006 South Mississippi Friend of Adult Education.”
+Judge Carlton is admitted to practice in Mississippi and before the U.S. Supreme Court, the U.S. Army Court of Criminal Appeals, and the U.S. Court of Appeals for the Armed Forces.
+She is a member of the Mississippi and the American Bar Associations.
+In 2012, she was honored by her selection as a fellow of the Mississippi Bar Foundation.
+In 2010, she was named one of the top 50 women in business by the Mississippi Business Journal, and in 2013, as a woman of the year by the Mississippi Commission for the Status of Women.
+She is also a fellow of the American Bar Association Foundation.
+When serving as a State Representative, Judge Carlton was named Outstanding Legislator for Juvenile Justice, and the Mississippi Association of Adult and Community Education named her “2004-2005 South Mississippi Friend of Adult Education.”